UncleCShark/Cmaketopia/Docs/CommandLine.md

 ```

 Clean up quickly, we need put  all items in apple-pie order.
-Next topic Project Structure (try Next navigation at the bottom).
+Next topic Project Organization (try Next navigation at the bottom).
 It's curtains now, chill out:metal: and press the button below if you want.

 <!-- blank line -->